 4/ Please park in designated areas.
 Vehicles are not permitted park along Ski Hill Road, unless there is a designated parking areas.
 Additionally, please be courteous to other runners and crews by not speeding or passing in unsafe areas.
 Speeding will not be tolerated along the road, which will be monitored by the Teton County Sheriff’s Office.

 5/ Please assist your runner at the designated Aid Stations or in an area close-by the parking areas.
-Do not follow your runner down (or up) the trail or road; this will be considered ‘pacing’ and unless you are an official pacer for a 100 mile competitor, a time penalty could be issued.
+Do not follow your runner down (or up) the trail or road; this will be considered ‘pacing’ and unless you are an official pacer for a competitor, over 60 years of age a time penalty could be issued.

 6/ Please do not use the Aid Stations are your personal buffet.
 The food at these locations is solely for registered runners and will be needed as the day goes on.